mpcoll/coll_painvalue_2021/README.md

 ## Using the container
 All python scripts can be executed using the docker container.
-You can also run all the scripts locally if you install all necessary packages (see requirements.txt) and change the paths in the scripts.
+You can also run all the scripts locally if you install all necessary packages (see requirements.txt),

 To pull the container:
 ```